theQRL/qrysm/tools/unencrypted-keys-gen/README.md

 Which will create 64 BLS private keys each for validator signing and withdrawals.
 These will then be output to an `output.json` file.
 Both arguments are required.
-The file can then be used to start the Prysm validator with the command:
+The file can then be used to start the Qrysm validator with the command:

 ```
 bazel run //validator -- --unencrypted-keys /path/to/output.json